-Each of the UK and MLE Value Chains communicates messages which reflect their purpose, values, vision, mission, strategy.
-Key messages are communicated by the Value Chains through their senior leadership via internal communications, senior manager updates and briefings.
-During 2024/25, with the support of the Company and the Group, both of TSE's principal businesses have continued to develop their purposes and leadership directions.
-During the year, the Board was informed and engaged in relation to the implications of decisions relating to the decarbonisation and modernisation of the TSUK business, including the terms of funding arrangements with His Majesty's Government and the safe cessation of heavy end steelmaking business at Port Talbot, both of which were concluded in September 2024.
 In the Netherlands, TSN has continued to engage with the Dutch Government on the transition to low carbon dioxide steelmaking.
 TSN is committed to transition out of blast furnace operations to steelmaking using ORI technology and electric smelting or any other viable and scalable technology.
 As the technology selection, the project economics and discussions with the Government of Netherlands are finalised, the Final Investment Decision proposal along with the financing framework will be developed in a time bound manner.

-Further information relating to the Group's strategy and values may be accessed on the Group's websites.
+Further information relating to the Group's strategy and values may be accessed on the TSE website